Stu Hart: Death

 In May 2003, Hart had a life-threatening bout of pneumonia, which saw him hospitalized at Rockyview General Hospital, although Hart recovered later that month and returned to his residence at the Hart House.
-On October 3, 2003, Hart was readmitted to Rockyview General Hospital as a result of an elbow infection at which he then developed pneumonia again.
+On October 3, 2003, Hart was readmitted to Rockyview General Hospital as a result of an elbow infection at which point he then developed pneumonia again.
 He also suffered from ailments associated with diabetes and arthritis.
 After a brief improvement in his health for a few days from October 11, he suffered a stroke on October 15, and died the following day.
 He was 88 years old.

 Hart's funeral service was attended by approximately 1,000 people.
 He was cremated and his ashes were later interred at Eden Brook Memorial Gardens in a plot with his wife Helen, who had died almost two years earlier in November 2001.

 Legacy

 Hart is regarded by many as one of the most important and respected people in the history of professional wrestling, and an icon of the art.

 Sports journalist and wrestling historian Dave Meltzer described Hart's importance to the art of professional wrestling as indispensable since his booking decisions and training of several key individuals affected the industry in significant ways.
 Meltzer describes people like Hulk Hogan and Jesse Ventura as people who were spawned by Harts actions and cites the Dynamite Kid, Junkyard Dog and Billy Robinson as some who would probably not have had the careers they did if not for Hart.
 He also mentions Chris Benoit and Brian Pillman as individuals who would most certainly never even have become wrestlers were it not for Hart.
 Meltzer characterized Hart as the biggest territorial star in wrestling history to never win a major championship.
 Former wrestling promoter and owner of the St. Louis Wrestling Club Larry Matysik described Hart as a Canadian icon.

 Hart had a noticeable accent which included a very raspy voice and unique way of speaking which he was well known for.
 According to the Wrestling Observer Newsletter, Hart is the most imitated man in professional wrestling, with practically everyone in the industry having tried a Stu Hart impersonation.

 WWE chairman Vince McMahon has lauded Hart as a trailblazer for the wrestling industry.
 On March 27, 2010, Hart was posthumously inducted into the WWE Hall of Fame.

 In the Hart Legacy Wrestling promotion, controlled by Hart's relatives and their associates, there is a Stu Hart Heritage Title.

 There is an annual juvenile amateur wrestling tournament named after Hart called the Stu Hart Tournament of Champions held in Canada.

-In Saskatoon's Blairmore Suburban Centre there is a road named Hart Road, in Stu Hart's honour.
+In Saskatoon's Blairmore Urban Centre there is a road named Hart Road, in Stu Hart's honour.

 In 2005 a documentary directed by Blake Norton, Surviving the Dungeon: The Legacy of Stu Hart, was released.

 As of 2005 Hart is part of a permanent exhibit at the Glenbow Museum.
 A scissored armbar wrestling hold is sometimes referred as a "Stu-Lock" in Hart's honour.